reighlan/zombies/memory-bank/architecture.md

 3. **Efficient Synchronization**: Only changes to game state are transmitted to minimize bandwidth usage.
 4. **Clean Separation**: Frontend and backend concerns are strictly separated to improve maintainability.
 5. **Schema-Based State**: Using Colyseus schema system ensures efficient serialization and type safety.
+6. **Documentation-First**: All code is thoroughly documented with JSDoc comments for clarity and maintainability.

 This architecture supports the multiplayer nature of the game while maintaining clean code organization and efficient networking.